>>> def simple_coroutine(): # (1)

 With the arrival of native coroutines I decided to drop that chapter from the Second Edition, because it is a long and challenging study of a subject that is not as important as it used to be.
 Coroutines are rarely used except for asynchronous programming, and in that context classic coroutines are no longer supported—only native coroutines are.

-However, I still believe that deep understanding of native coroutines and await
+However, I still believe that deep understanding of native coroutines and await depend

 on understanding the behavior and API of classic coroutine objects and the precise meaning

-.
-PEP 492 introduced async/await
+of yield from.
+PEP 492 introduced async/await syntax,

 and it states in section Await expression: